Thursday, December 27, 2018

 Visit www.jewishpartisans.org for more about Joe Kubryk, including seven videos of him reflecting on his time as a partisan.
 Our study guides section also contains a guide titled Joe Sasha Kubyrk: Teenage Partisan Spy.

-For two years, with Lubomi under the Soviets, Sarah grew up against the backdrop of war with worries about her family’s future.
+For two years, Sarah grew up against the backdrop of war with worries about her family’s future.
 Then in 1941, her small Polish town fell under German occupation following Operation Barbarossa, Germany's attack on the Soviet Union.
 Sarah and her family were confined to the ghetto alongside the other members of the Jewish community.

 In the winter of 1943-44, Sonia’s battalion joined eleven others to establish a winter camp deeper in the forest.
 The camp had several thousand members and her duties were transferred to the camp’s hospital.
 Sonia recalls her day-to-day experience there:

 In 1944, Sonia and her parents faced the decision of either leaving the partisans or joining the Red Army.
 They decided to leave the partisans and took refuge in an abandoned house.
 They were unaware that the house was infected with typhus, which soon claimed Sonia’s mother, leaving only Sonia and her father.

 As the war ended, Sonia focused her energy on getting to America.
 Sonia eventually moved to Northern California.
 But the past was never far away.
 “I miss my family every minute of the day,” Sonia always said.
 “I see them always before my eyes.”